cheekeet86/project_2/README.md

 ## Problem Statement

-- To analyze the Ames Housing Dataset.
-The dataset contains information on residential properties sold in Ames (Iowa) from 2006 to 2010.
+- To analyze the Ames Housing Dataset from the Ames Assessor’s Office.
+- The dataset contains information on residential properties sold in Ames (Iowa) from 2006 to 2010.
 - To develop a regression model to predict the sale prices of houses.
 - The model will be used by real estate agents to predict house prices.
 - Recommendations will provide insights to homeowners to perform home improvement to increase house prices.